 While at Oxford I was involved in the Oxford Union and held various roles within the Oxford University Conservative Association as well as the Oxford University Student Union (OUSU) where I was Vice President from 1992-1993.
-I moved to London to work for Arthur Andersen as a management consultant in September 1993 and then headed to the US to study for a Masters in Business Administration (MBA) at the Anderson School at UCLA in the USA.
-I met and married my American wife, Melissa, in 1999 and we lived in California until we moved back to the UK in 2006 following the birth of our son.
-I worked for Deloitte before joining Google as Industry Head of Travel in 2011.
+I moved to London to work for Arthur Andersen as a management consultant in September 1993 and then headed to the US to study for a Masters in Business Administration (MBA) at the Andersen School at UCLA between 1996 and 1998.
+I married my American wife, Melissa, in 1999 and we lived in California until we moved back to the UK in 2006 following the birth of our son.
+Our second child, a daughter, was born in 2008.

 In the 2010 General Election I contested the Luton South seat and achieved a 4.6% swing from Labour to the Conservatives.
 I was a councillor with St Albans District Council between 2011 and 2014 - representing the Wheathampstead Ward.

 I was selected as the Conservative Party parliamentary candidate for Mid Worcestershire in November 2013 in an Open Primary (a public meeting at which both Conservative and non-Conservative supporters attended and voted), and I won the seat with a majority of 20,532 in the May 2015 General Election.

 In parliament, I continued my interest in tourism, technology, and sport and was elected onto the Culture, Media and Sport Select Committee in 2015.
 While on the committee we investigated issues such as the renewal of the BBC’s Charter, sports sponsorship, disability access to stadia, museums and tourism, media regulation, football governance, secondary ticketing sites, drug taking in sport, homophobia in sport and broadband rollout.